 Anticipating the challenges ahead, Yoder researched kiosk application creation platforms and stumbled upon Intuiface’s introductory webinar.
 Watching the webinar convinced him that Intuiface was equipped to address every project requirement.
 Thanks to Intuiface’s free evaluation and Yoder’s passion for technology, the ZIVELO team quickly dove into the technology and discovered a host of capabilities perfectly suited for the Thai Chili 2 Go project.

-Intuiface’s no-coding capabilities such as drag-and-drop design creation, trigger and action events, and extensive media format support enabled ZIVELO to create a visually simple UI that, under the covers, supported a complex set of user scenarios.
+Intuiface’s no-coding offers self service kiosk solutions such as drag-and-drop design creation, trigger and action events, and extensive media format support enabled ZIVELO to create a visually simple UI that, under the covers, supported a complex set of user scenarios.
 Further, the ease of integration between Intuiface and third-party devices vastly simplified the effort necessary to establish live connections with any number of hardware and software solutions such as a POS (point of sales) system, a payment system, a bar code recognition system, and a speech output and audio navigation system.

 On the hardware side, Yoder and team began by considering the optimal solution for addressing both the performance and peripheral-integration requirements.
 The i5-based Baby Canyon NUC from Intel, Model NUC7i5BNK, was selected.
 This high-performance, small footprint device proved to be a cost-effective investment for what could become a large scale deployment.